Mini Potato, Olive, and Bell Pepper Frittatas

 Meanwhile, whisk the eggs in a large bowl until blended and then whisk in the cream, a couple spoonfuls of the remaining spice blend, and a very generous pinch of salt.

 Add the potato and red pepper to the skillet along with half the remaining spice blend and a pinch of salt.
 Cook, stirring often, until lightly browned but still firm, 5 to 6 minutes.
 Add the pitted olives and stir until heated through, about 2 minutes.
 Stir in the remaining spice blend.
 If the pan is dry, add a drizzle of oil.

 Divide the vegetables among six buttered 41⁄2-inch (6-ounce) ovenproof ramekins and set on a half sheet pan.
 Divide half the feta cheese evenly among the ramekins and pour in the egg mixture.
 Top with the remaining feta.

 Bake until the eggs are set in the center, about 25 minutes.
 Serve hot, warm, or at room temperature.

-If you'd prefer to us a pre-mixed blend, try 2 tablespoons of Blue Grass N12
+If you would prefer to use a pre-mixed blend, try 2 tablespoons of Blue Grass N12